-At RELX Group we are passionate about making a positive impact on society and customers through our unique contributions as a business including access to information, advance of science and health, protection of society, promotion of the rule of law and access to justice, and fostering communities.
+At Elsevier, we are passionate about making positive impact on society and for our customers through our unique contributions as a business including access to information, the advance of science and health, protection of society, promotion of the rule of law and access to justice, and fostering communities.

-We remain committed to promoting and enabling equal opportunity, regardless of gender, at every level in our organisation.
+We remain committed to promoting and enabling equal opportunity, regardless of gender identity, national origin, race, ethnicity, religion, sexual orientation, age, or disability status, at every level in our organization.

 To enable parity across all levels, we have undertaken several initiatives.

 - RELX/Elsevier were placed top scorers and most improved private sector for the 2020 Global Benchmark for Workplace Pride.

 - The global workplace culture and compensation monitoring site, Comparably, awarded the 2020 Best Places to Work Awards for Women and Best Companies for Diversity to Elsevier.